 3. Internal Rotation Strengthening

 Using a resistance band, stand on the end of it with your foot on the opposite side to your injured shoulder.
-Start the movement near your hip on the opposite side and pull the band across your body, keeping your elbow fully straight.
+Start the movement near your hip on the opposite side and pull the band across your body, keeping your elbow fully straight and thumb pointing down.
 Visualise this movement as drawing a sword.
 Repeat this 8-12 times for 3 sets.
 3-4 times per week as pain allows.
 Minimal pain should be felt during this exercise.

 Exercises to avoid: